-The hospital will be built to the highest Ministry of Health and Long-Term Care standards for patient care and patient safety while being fully accessible.
-The new Peel Memorial will strive to be an environment that is:
+The expansion will be built to the highest Ministry of Health and Long-Term Care standards for patient care and patient safety and be fully accessible.

+The expanded Milton District Hospital will strive to provide an environment that is:

-- Patient, client and family centred enabling maximum independence, and supporting individuals on their journey towards recovery along with supports for preventative care and management of health issues. - A great place to learn where students, staff and volunteers have opportunities to pursue education and research. - A great place to work where hospital staff can collaborate and work effectively in a supportive environment. - Flexible in its design so that the new building can meet current and future needs. - A community asset environmentally sustainable and welcoming to the public.
+- Patient, client and family centred enabling maximum independence, and supporting individuals on their journey towards recovery along with supports for preventive care and management of health issues. - A great place to learn where students, staff and volunteers have opportunities to pursue education. - A great place to work where hospital staff can collaborate and work effectively in a supportive environment. - Flexible in its design so that the expansion can meet current and future needs. - A community asset environmentally sustainable and welcoming to the public.